 A $15 million contract to remove the bridge debris was awarded to Carl Bolander & Sons Co. on August 8, 2007.
 Crews used three cranes to lift the bridge deck segments for their move to a staging area for analysis by NTSB officials.

-During this period without the crossing, commuters were directed on Interstate 94 and Minnesota 280 to circumvent the bridge area of Interstate 35W.
-MnDOT blocked Minnesota 280’s intersections with County Road B, Broadway Street N.E., Walnut Street and Roselawn Avenue in an effort to temporarily upgrade all of Minnesota 280 into a full freeway (Minnesota 280 existed previously as a freeway halfway between Interstates 94 and 35W).
+During this period without the crossing, commuters were directed on Interstate 94 and MN 280 to circumvent the bridge area of I-35W.
+MnDOT blocked intersections along MN 280 at County Road B, Broadway Street NE, Walnut Street and Roselawn Avenue in an effort to temporarily upgrade the state trunk highway into a limited access highway.
+Prior to that change, MN 280 was partially a freeway between I-94 and I-35W.

-The replacement span opened well ahead of schedule on September 18, 2008 and carries ten overall lanes of traffic.
-Named the St. Anthony Falls Bridge, the span is 189 feet wide, 76 feet wider than the original span, and includes both full inside and outside shoulders.
+Accommodating ten overall lanes of traffic, the replacement span opened well ahead of schedule on September 18, 2008 .
+Named the St. Anthony Falls Bridge, the span is 189 feet wide, 76 feet more than the original span, and includes both full inside and outside shoulders.